Botanical Illustration: Working from Photo reference

 Assembled photo reference for the Desert rose illustration, with thumbnail composition sketches

 Then I send off the pencil roughs to the client for approval.

 Once feedback has been received and taken on board, it’s time to apply colour.
 This is a minefield.
 How can you get the colour of a blossom right if it’s not in front of you?
 How to compensate for the variation of shade in monitors, cameras, other paint colours?
 Again, it’s a matter of looking at a wide variety of different references and trying to go with the most prevalent variation.
 Greens are especially tricky without a leaf in front of you; referring to verbal descriptions can be enormously helpful.

 At the very last moment I was saved with the Bourgainvillea as a friend emailed to say she had a plant right outside her bar.
 I rushed over on my bike and took a sprig, and thus I was able to nail the correct pinks (and they are insanely pink) thanks to having the specimen in front of me.

 Mixing up the colours for the Bourgainvillea final

 Although the finished article may well be a decent piece of work, I always feel that it could be even better had a specimen been to hand from the beginning of the illustration process.

-It’s hard to get the feel of how the plant grows unless it’s there to be observed; and the best way to try to do this is by using extensive different references.
-Live plants to draw from and dissect out are always a great deal easier to work with, and often produce superior results too, but hopefully this blog explains how to get an illustration done without the specimen when you have to….
+It’s hard to get the feel of how the plant grows unless it’s there to be observed.
+The best way to do this is by using extensive different references.
+Live plants to draw from and dissect out are always a lot easier to work with, and often produce superior results.
+But hopefully this blog explains how to get an illustration done without the specimen when you have to….